-- Reflect current conditions and understandings—and will be thoroughly reviewed in mid-August.
+- reflect current conditions and understandings—and will be thoroughly reviewed regularly.
 Any changes will be communicated promptly;

 For the protection and safety of the Solebury School community, we are requiring proof of CDC- or WHO-approved vaccination against COVID-19 as a condition of attendance for the 2021-22 school year.
 Documenting your student’s vaccine on their required physical examination form (found behind the portal in registration documents) will provide the information needed.

 Students and employees with valid medical reasons precluding vaccination, as well as those with established, sincerely long-held religious beliefs that preclude receipt of a vaccination, may apply for an exemption from the vaccine requirement.
 Please contact Leila Crooks, Director of Health Services, or Tom Wilschutz, Head of School, for more information on the process of applying for an exemption.
 Students and employees who do not have either a vaccination card or an exemption on file will not be permitted to attend classes, school-related activities or be employed at Solebury School.

 Boosters are strongly recommended for all of our students who are eligible at this point.
 Please note that if your student is not boosted and not within six months of their second Pfizer or Moderna shot (or within two months for J&J) and is determined to be a close contact of a positive case, they will need to quarantine for five days according to our revised protocols.
 The CDC has recommended that all people over the age of 18 should receive a booster shot 6 months after their last dose of the COVID vaccine.
 On December 9, 2021 the CDC updated its guidance regarding who can get a COVID-19 booster shot.
 All teens aged 16-17 who are six months past their last dose of the Pfizer vaccine are now eligible to receive a Pfizer booster.
 Vaccine protection is an important part of keeping our community safe and able to learn in person.